nol-alb/intellig-rhythm-train/IRB/Exempt_Consent.md

 We will comply with any applicable laws and regulations regarding confidentiality.
 Your responses to the study questions will be entirely anonymous and confidential.
 No personal data will be gathered from you, and your identity will never be associated with your data, published, or disclosed in any way.
+All recorded sound that is not relevant to the study will be deleted;
+However, to assure your confidentiality, make sure not to divulge any personal information during audio recording.

 To make sure that this research is being carried out in the proper way, the Georgia Institute of Technology IRB may review study records.
 The Office of Human Research Protections may also look at study records.